-Margaret Daum is a member of our Public Policy Practice, who advises clients facing congressional investigations, including the coordination and implementation of strategic defenses, media and public policy.
+Margaret Daum advises clients facing congressional and related investigations, including the coordination of media and public policy, and implementation of strategic defenses.

 Previously, Margaret served as the Committee on Homeland Security and Government Affairs Staff Director for the Subcommittee on Financial & Contracting Oversight and Staff Director for the Subcommittee on Contracting Oversight, where she directed investigations into sexual assault at colleges and universities, aggressive sales and marketing tactics in the medical equipment industry, wartime contracting practices in Iraq and Afghanistan, and mismanaged and mismarked graves at Arlington National Cemetery.

 Prior to serving in the Senate, Margaret served as Counsel for the US House of Representatives Committee on Oversight and Government Reform under Chairman Henry Waxman, where she conducted investigations into the federal government and private sector.